U.S. free-speech group sues Trump for blocking Twitter users

 3 Min Read

-WASHINGTON (Reuters) - A free-speech group on Tuesday sued U.S. President Donald Trump for blocking Twitter users from his @realDonaldTrump account, arguing the practice violates the First Amendment of the U.S. Constitution.
+WASHINGTON, July 11 (Reuters) - A free-speech group said on Tuesday it sued U.S. President Donald Trump for blocking Twitter users from his @realDonaldTrump account, arguing the practice violates the First Amendment of the U.S. Constitution.

 The lawsuit, brought by the Knight First Amendment Institute at Columbia University in New York and joined by seven individual Twitter users, claims Trump blocked a number of accounts whose owners replied to his tweets with comments that criticized, mocked or disagreed with the president.

-Trump's blocking of the accounts amounted to an unconstitutional effort to suppress dissent, according to the lawsuit filed in federal court in the Southern District of New York.
+Trump's blocking of those accounts amounts to an unconstitutional effort to suppress dissent, the lawsuit claims.

-Because Trump frequently turns to Twitter to make policy statements, his account qualifies as a public forum from which the government cannot exclude people on the basis of their views, according to the lawsuit.
+Because Trump frequently turns to Twitter to make policy statements, his account qualifies as a public forum from which the government cannot exclude people on the basis of their views, the suit alleges.
 Twitter users are unable to see or respond to tweets from accounts that block them.

-The White House did not immediately respond to a request for comment.
+The White House could not be immediately reached for comment.
 Last month White House spokesman Sean Spicer said Trump's tweets were considered "official statements by the president of the United States."

-The suit names Spicer and Dan Scavino, the White House director of social media, as defendants in addition to Trump.
-It asks for the blocking to be deemed unconstitutional and seeks an injunction to require the president to unblock users.

-The complaint follows a letter from the Knight Institute to Trump last month warning it would sue if users were not unblocked.
+The complaint follows a letter from the Knight Institute sent to Trump last month that warned of a suit if users were not unblocked.

 "Everyone being able to see the president's tweets feels vital to democracy," Joseph Papp, one of the seven Twitter users involved in the suit, said in a statement.